 Space Works Consulting provides training courses and CPD sessions for architects and designers, human resources and facilities managers, and other built environment professionals.
-Courses vary in length from one-hour, in-house lunchtime CPD sessions to full-day training courses in a professional venue.
+Courses vary in from one-hour, in-house lunchtime CPD sessions to full-day training courses in a professional venue.

 In 2014 we delivered the UK’s first Workspace Well-Being course in partnership with International Workplace, training participants specifically in how to promote individual and organizational well-being through workspace design and management.
 The day-length training consists of three modules, which can be compressed or offered independently: